 Content of international protection

-- Policy changes in the issuing of Due to a policy change in 2023 regarding the issuing of residence permits, a number of short-term residence permits applications were denied[44] causing difficulties in accessing to the international protection application.
+- Policy changes in the issuing of Due to a policy change in 2023 regarding the issuing of residence permits, a number of short-term residence permits applications were denied[42] causing difficulties in accessing to the international protection application.
+This problem continued in 2024.
 Applicants whose requests for residence permits were denied continued to reside in Türkiye despite the illegality of their stay, as submitting a lawsuit has no suspensive effect.
-Migrants from Africa who held residence permit previously face difficulties to renew their permits, consequently they found themselves as undocumented migrants who cannot access basic rights and services due to the fear of deportation[45].
+Migrants from Africa who held residence permit previously face difficulties to renew their permits, consequently they found themselves as undocumented migrants who cannot access basic rights and services due to the fear of deportation.[43]

 Temporary protection

 - Detention of Syrian nationals: Following a policy change in 2022, Syrians who enter the country are transferred to temporary accommodation centres in Gaziantep, Kahramanmaraş, Hatay, Kilis, and Malatya.
 Admission to the temporary accommodation centre is at the discretion PDMM and if rejected from accessing the camp, the only alternative for Syrians is to “voluntarily return” to Syria.
 Hence, the camps have become a new form of detention facility for Syrians who are either not registered under the temporary protection regime or have had their temporary protection status revoked.
 Individuals detained in the temporary accommodation centres often face indefinite detention, unlike those in regular detention centres, which have a maximum detention period of up to 12 months.
-Immigration lawyers believe that the indefinite detention in these centres aims to hinder Syrians from appealing deportation decisions or to coerce them into signing voluntary return forms[49].
-It is claimed that majority of Syrians who stay in Kilis and Nizip temporary accommodation centres are returned back to Syria and there are concerns among stakeholders about the voluntariness of these returns[50].
+Immigration lawyers believe that the indefinite detention in these centres aims to hinder Syrians from appealing deportation decisions or to coerce them into signing voluntary return forms[44].
+It is claimed that majority of Syrians who stay in Kilis and Nizip temporary accommodation centres are returned back to Syria and there are concerns among stakeholders about the voluntariness of these returns[45].
+An unpublished circular dated 6 June 2022 outlined four exceptions to the requirement of staying in Temporary Accommodation Centres (TACs): (1) children of individuals exempt from TAC residence; (2) those for whom travel is not advisable due to health conditions; (3) individuals married to Turkish citizens or to foreigners legally residing in Türkiye under a residence permit, work permit, or international protection status, along with their children; and (4) individuals with special needs who are not suitable for placement in TACs, as well as their dependent children.
+However, the implementation of these exceptions has continued to vary in practice.
+In some TACs like Kilis Elbeyli, there are claims of individuals being held in cold storage facilities and exposed to physical abuse.

 Content of temporary protection